 - 1 tablespoon cinnamon

 - 1 egg beaten with 1 tablespoon water

 - In a small bowl, combine 1/4 cup of the warm milk, the yeast, and a pinch of the sugar.
-Stir to dissolve and keep an eye on it to make sure the mixture foams from the yeast.
+Stir to dissolve the yeast.
+It may not bubble at this point.

 - Combine the remaining warm milk, butter and sugar in the bowl of a stand mixer.
 Stir in the egg, vanilla, zest and salt – you can use the paddle or a spoon.
-Add 3 1/2 cups of flour and stir until very well mixed yet still sticky.
-Attach the dough hook, and with mixer on medium-low speed, and add the remaining flour, gradually (about ½ cup at a time), until the dough is thick and stretchy.
-This particular dough is sticky and will not completely clear the sides of the bowl, but if you press it with your finger it should not stick.
+Add the yeast mixture and 3 1/2 cups of flour and stir until very well mixed but still sticky.
+Attach the dough hook, and with mixer on medium-low speed, add the remaining flour, gradually (about ½ cup at a time), until the dough is thick and stretchy.
 Continue beating with the dough hook for about 3 to 5 more minutes or until the dough is smooth and you pull it.
-It should be fairly easy to handle, but shouldn’t feel dry.
+It should be fairly easy to handle, but should not feel dry.

-- Rub a large bowl with butter and put the dough in the bowl.
+- Grease a bowl with oil and put the dough in the bowl.
 Cover bowl with plastic wrap and set in a warm place to rise for 1 ½ hours.

 - Make the filling by mixing the sugar, cinnamon and flour together in a bowl.
 In another bowl, mix together the egg and water.

-- When dough has risen, brush the dough with remaining egg mixture being careful not to deflate it.
-Bake the bread in a preheated 350°F oven for about 45 minutes, tenting the loaf with aluminum foil for the final 20 minutes.
-Remove the loaf from the oven, and after about 10 minutes, remove it from the pan.
+- When dough has risen, brush the dough with a little remaining egg mixture being careful not to deflate it.
+Bake the bread in a preheated 350°F oven for about 45 minutes, tenting the loaves with aluminum foil for the final 20 minutes if needed.
+Remove the loaves from the oven, and after about 10 minutes, remove loaves from the pans.
 Let cool.